 Transition Home It is our desire to see each woman living an independent life.
-Many of our employees have come through some sort of recovery process before starting work at Beauty for Ashes Nepal.
+Many of our employees have come through some sort of recovery process before starting work at Beauty For Ashes Nepal.
 However, we occasionally meet women who are in the midst of an unsafe situation.
-For these cases, we have a transition house for them to live in the first 3-6 months of employment.
-During that time, they pay a small rental fee and are able to save enough to move into their own homes.
+For these cases, we have a transition house for them to live in for the first 3-6 months of employment.
+During that time, they pay a small rental fee and are able to save enough money to move into their own homes.

 Child Sponsorship In Nepal, a significant portion of income is spent on a child's education.
 We developed a child sponsorship program to help fulfill our employees' dreams of providing a good education for their children.
 To find out how you can help, e-mail us at: firstname.lastname@example.org.

 Community Outreach It is our desire to see our employees grow into women who want to love and serve others.
-To set this example, our leadership is involved in local outreaches including a feeding program at a church called, The Banquet House, building relationships and praying with the poor, and ministry in the active "red light" areas.
+To set this example, our leadership is involved in local outreaches including a feeding program at a church called, The Banquet House, building relationships and praying with the poor, as well as ministry in the active "red light" areas.
 Many of our leaders also spearhead community service programs.

 Company Picnics At least twice a year, we invite our employees and their families to a picnic.
 It's been a great way for everyone to relax, have fun, and build community.